yandevelop/Havoc-DRM-Middleman/README.md

 ## Description
 The project is intentionally kept simple with minimal overhead.

-It serves as an example for making API calls to the Havoc DRM API to verify ownership of a package.
-Using a middleman in helps to keep your authentication token secure.
+It serves as an example for making API calls to the Havoc DRM API to verify ownership of a package.<br> Using a middleman helps to keep your authentication token secure.

 ## Running
 This middleman has only been tested in a local environment.